In this article, I’ll show you how you can automate your Excel reports in the office using Macros.

 End Sub

 Without further delay, we’ll start our proceedings here.
 But before starting, I would like to remind you of a few things.
-You can accomplish a bunch of things using Excel Macros.
-Regarding automating your business reports, from the balance sheet, and income statement, to the closing journal, you can prepare everything in Excel using Macros.
+You can accomplish a bunch of things using Excel macros.
+Regarding automating your business reports, from the balance sheet and income statement to the closing journal, you can prepare everything in Excel using Macros.

-Here we’ve got a worksheet called Sheet1 with a data set that contains the buying prices and selling prices of some products of a company.
+Here we’ve got a worksheet called Sheet1 with a data set that contains the buying and selling prices of some products of a company.

 First of all, we’ll generate a profit/loss report from this data set.